Blast Injury and Your Brain

 How We Uniquely Treat Blast Injury Symptoms

-Unlike other doctors, Dr. Diane uses a state of the art approach to help her patients with all aspects of recovery.
-Dr. Diane treats PCS symptoms caused by blast injury with her unique 5 Prong Approach.
-Using cutting-edge techniques such as neurofeedback, Dr. Diane can help to not only alleviate your PCS symptoms, but to regain your life.
+Unlike other doctors, Dr. Diane® uses a state of the art approach to help her patients with all aspects of recovery.
+Dr. Diane® treats PCS symptoms caused by blast injury with her unique 5 Prong Approach.
+Using cutting-edge techniques such as neurofeedback, Dr. Diane® can help you to alleviate your PCS symptoms and regain your life.